wolvzor/ludum-dare-36/README.md

 # Sounds
 - Bird Song and Nature Ambiance - Public Domain
 - Roaring Lion - Attribution 3.0, Recorded by Mike Koenig. http://soundbible.com/1272-Roaring-Lion.html

+# FAQ

+## Q) Is there a goal in "A Tiger's Game"?
+A) The game comes with no stated goal; it only observes and displays one's actions.
+You must take meaning into what these observations represent.